 Each week we offer a variety of art-based classes as an outlet of creativity for area youth to cope with traumas and build skills that promote confidence.
 Variable offerings may include: writing, ballet, modern dance, vogue, visual art, photography, urban fashion, film, and music among others.

-This is a 6 months program where emerging youth leaders navigate a 3 months training process based on YEPP's Values and Frameworks, facilitation skills, and leadership tools, and 3 months internship within YEPP or another partner organization working towards ending LGBTQ youth homelessness.
+This is a 6-month program where emerging youth leaders navigate a 4-month training process based on YEPP's Values and Frameworks, facilitation skills, and leadership tools, and 2-month internship within YEPP working towards ending LGBTQ youth homelessness.

 Those interested in participating must navigate an application and interview process.
-Applications for 2020 will open in March.
-This program runs from May through October with commencement occurring in November at our annual Rise Up Fundraiser!
+Applications for 2020 will open in April.
+This program runs from June through December 2020.

 YEPP continually supports its participants with necessary resources pertaining to housing, employment, education, clothing, physical health, medical services, legal services, obtaining vital records, and other basic needs.
 We aim to address the many and various needs of youth experiencing homelessness as much as we are able.